Wichita State to open new Military and Veteran Student Center

 Nov 7, 2013 7:00 AM | Print

-Responding to the wishes of students who have military experience, Wichita State University is opening a Military and Veteran Student Center in 107 Lindquist Hall.
+Responding to the wishes of students who have military experience, Wichita State University has opened a Military and Veteran Student Center in 107 Lindquist Hall.

 The center will be staffed from 8 a.m.-7 p.m.
 Mondays through Thursdays and 8 a.m.-5 p.m.
 Fridays.

 The WSU Military and Veteran Student Center will create a home on campus for students on active duty, veterans or their dependents.

 In addition to administrative oversight, student employees will help staff the center and be available to answer questions and provide resources.

 Students will be able to use this space to connect to other students with similar life experiences and connect with resources to help them succeed academically and socially while at Wichita State.